RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-modules.md

 Pro:

 -   Widely adopted.
--   A large number of build tools support it.
+-   Numerous build tools support it.
 -   Can be used without any bundling in Node.js.
 -   Can dynamically load script files at runtime.